mrsool/redis_hash_store/README.md

 => 'boo'
 ```

 Looks pretty easy, right?
-Maybe you can even think: "What the difference?"
+Maybe you're thinking: "What the difference?"

 1. You can access all records under the `foo` hash